Neagu-Robert/Masaj-By-Melinda/src/services/notifications/README.md

 # Notification System

-This module provides a comprehensive notification system for Masaj by Melinda, supporting both email (via SendGrid) and SMS (via Infobip).
+This module provides a comprehensive notification system for Masaj by Melinda, supporting both email (via Brevo) and SMS (via Twilio).

 ## Features